CHAPTER B:

 IM Platforms and Services

-The RC is responsible for ensuring that IM platforms are established and used to support humanitarian coordination and the HPC.
-OCHA manages several web platforms for this purpose.
+The HC is responsible for ensuring that IM platforms are established and used to support humanitarian coordination and the HPC.
+OCHA manages the following web platforms for this purpose:

 and Partnerships